Linux DM Multipath

-Device Mapper Multipath Input Output often shortened to DM-Multipathing and abbreviated as DM-MPIO provides input-output (I/O) fail-over and load-balancing by using multipath I/O within Linux for block devices.
+Device Mapper Multipath Input Output (DM-MPIO) or DM-Multipathing provides input/output (I/O) fail-over and load-balancing by using multipath I/O within Linux for block devices.
 By utilizing device-mapper, the multipathd daemon provides the host-side logic to use multiple paths of a redundant network to provide continuous availability and higher-bandwidth connectivity between the host server and the block-level device.
 DM-MPIO handles the rerouting of block I/O to an alternate path in the event of a path failure.
 DM-MPIO can also balance the I/O load across all of the available paths that are typically utilized in Fibre Channel (FC) and iSCSI SAN environments.

 DM-MPIO is based on the device mapper, which provides the basic framework that maps one block device onto another.

 Considerations

 When utilizing Linux DM-MPIO in a datacenter that has other operating systems and multipath solutions, key components of path management must be considered.